Allan Stone: Singles

-In singles, he was finalist at the 1969 Cincinnati., losing the final to Cliff Richey.
+In singles, he was finalist at the 1969 Cincinnati Masters, losing the final to Cliff Richey.

 In 1970, he won the Western Australian Championships in Perth defeating Tom Gorman, Richard Russell, and Phil Dent in the final.

 In 1971, he won the Washington Open defeating Eddie Dibbs in the final.

 In 1972, he made the semifinal of the Australian Open singles, where he was defeated by that year's champion, Ken Rosewall.

 Stone was selected to play Davis Cup for Australia and participated in five Davis Cup ties.
 His Davis Cup win-loss record is 6–0.

 Doubles

 Stone found the majority of his success on the doubles court.
 He won 15 doubles titles during his career, including the Australian Open in 1977 and the Australian Championships (the predecessor to the Australian Open) in 1968.

-He made the doubles final at Wimbledon in 1975 alongside Colin Dowdeswell and won the US National Doubles Championship in 1969 with Dick Crealy.
+He reached the semifinals of the 1974 Australian Open alongside partner American Steve Turner.
+He made the doubles final at Wimbledon in 1975 alongside Colin Dowdeswell, and won the US National Doubles Championship in 1969 with Dick Crealy.